mwturvey/OpenHMD/src/libopenvr/Readme.md

 # Status

+## Rendering

 hellovr_opengl runs and renders something to its preview window.

+The frames for each eye are submitted to libopenvr as OpenGL texture ids.
+The VR compositor is an SDL fullscreen window  with an OpenGL context that is shared with the rendering application, currently it displays these textures as they are.

+Compositor TODO: Apply OpenHMD's universal distortion shader before displaying.

+## Orientation Tracking

 The HMD is hardcoded as deviceindex 0, controller support has to wait until the HMD tracking works.

-In WaitGetPoses the rotation of the HMD is set.
-TODO: do it right.

-The compositor is unimplemented.
-TODO: 1. make a fullscreen window with SDL that shows the incoming textures.
-2. apply openhmd's universal distortion shader.
+Three matrices are used by hellovr_opengl that need to be checked and fixed:

+General setup: GetProjectionMatrix() and GetEyeToHeadTransform() - currently identity matrices

+HMD orientation that gets updated every frame: WaitGetPoses() - hmd quaternion converted to matrix

+Current status: The rotation axes correspond to the real axes, but are off.
+Best look at it yourself.

+# How to use and hack it

-If you want to hack on it: Just build this OpenHMD branch with cmake and by default it will build OpenHMD/src/libopenvr/libopenvr_api.so.
+Build the openvr branch of https://github.com/ChristophHaag/OpenHMD/tree/openvr with cmake (automake suppport will be added later) and by default it will build OpenHMD/src/libopenvr/libopenvr_api.so.

 For easy testing OpenHMD/src/libopenvr/hellovr_opengl is built and linked to the libopenvr_api.so library in the same directory - no need to install anything.
-Start ./hellovr_opengl, watch the output and implement the relevant functions in the skeleton classes in openvr_api_public.cpp.

-There's a lot of trash source code copied from the openvr repository in this branch.
-It's just there to get off the ground.
-Eventually most of it will be deleted.
+Start ./hellovr_opengl and see what happens.

+The entire implementation of the relevant classes is contained in openvr_api_public.cpp.
+Only the three main classes are implemented, and many methods are still unimplemented.

+There are many files copied from Valve's openvr repository.
+Most will be deleted once there is no dependency to them left.